mahmoud/lithoxyl/docs/overview.rst

 Logging Sensibly
 ----------------

-For developers who want a sensible and practical default, Lithoxyl provides the SensibleSink.
-The Sensible Suite chapter has a full introduction, so here we will just cover the most basic usage.
+For developers who want a sensible and practical default Sink, Lithoxyl provides the SensibleSink.
+The Sensible Suite chapter has a full introduction, so let's just cover the basics.

 The Sensible approach has 3 steps: